ychili/galleries/docs/Manual.rst

 that the implication is being applied to, then the tag "shirt" will be added to the set.

+Aliases are specified much like regular implications.
+The file must be a JSON formatted object containing a series of key–value pairs relating one string to another, each string representing one tag.
+If the tag in the key is found in the tag set, it will be replaced with the tag in the value.

-After all implications have been applied and no more tags can be added, removals will be applied.
+After all implications and all aliases have been applied and no more tags can be added, removals will be applied.
 A removals file contains strings separated by whitespace, each string representing one tag.